-Nan has been operating So Swish, a retail home wares business in East Ivanhoe Village for the past 27 years.
+Nan operated So Swish, a retail homewares business in East Ivanhoe Village for the 27 years, retiring in April 2016.
 Nan was instrumental in establishing the East Ivanhoe Community Branch in 2000.
-Nan plays an active role in many aspects of the local community.
+Nan continues to work in the family management consulting business and maintains an active role in many aspects of the local community.

-Sub Committee member: Marketing and Business Development (Chair), Human Resources (Deputy Chair) Interest in shares: 22,077
+Sub Committee member: Marketing and Business Development (Chair), Human Resources